janel-developer/WishTender-backend/README.md

-This is the backend for WishTender a wihlist app created for content creators to get gifts safely from fans.
+This is the backend for WishTender a wishlist app created for content creators to get gifts safely from fans.